mdazfar2/motion-detector/README.md

 Turn your computer into a vigilant digital guardian with our Motion Detection Python project! 🌟

 # Introduction
 Ever wished you could have eyes on your space even when you're not there?
 Our Motion Detection Python program makes it possible!
-This open-source project is designed to detect motion and record time intervals, providing a powerful surveillance and analysis tool at your fingertips.
+This open-source project is designed to detect motion and record time intervals, providing a powerful surveillance and analysis tool at your fingertips..

 # Requirements
 Python 3 🐍